capitao-red-beard/shooting_club/README.md

 Admin user's can add sales items or remove them, or change the stock and price per item as and when needed.
 A warning will be presented to the user along with an email being sent to all other admins when the stock is running low!

-## TO-DO:
+## TO-DO

-1. Make the app. into an exe file using cx_freeze.
+1. Make the app. into an exe file using pyinstaller == `DONE`
 2. Finish off the presenting of data to a user when logged in.
 3. Write a function to calculate average score of a user so when new classes are made at the end of the year, the users will know their class automatically, this will be e-mailed to them as and when needed.
 4. Add a competition mode to the software so that user's may use the software whom are not native to the club.

+## How to

+1. Pull this repo using `git clone https://github.com/capitao-red-beard/shooting_club.git`
+2. Navigate the the project folder and create a venv using `python3 -m venv venv`
+3. Install the dependancies using `pip install -r requirements.txt`
+4. Run the code either using `python3 gui.py` or navigate to the `dist` filder and run the `gui` executable
+5. Enjoy!